-Impressions of an Austrian in Montana of Montana
+Impressions of Montana from an Austrian in Montana

 En route: Leoben, Vienna – Amsterdam – New York City – Fayetteville, Arkansas – and then Missoula, Montana.

 The Rocky Mountains, Big Sky Country and Treasure State.
 Missoula: Garden City and Zootown.
 Land of the native people, 12 tribes: Blackfeet, Crow, Salish, Kootenai, Pend d’Oreille, Assiniboine, Gros Ventre, Sioux, the Little Shell Chippewa, Northern Cheyenne, Chippewa, Cree, 1805.
 1855.
 White people.
 No buffalo.
 No natives.
 They are still here.

 The University of Montana – Missoula – Safety and Support – Diversity – Be yourself.
 Udash and the Mountain line: the bus.
 Free rides for everyone.
 When is the bus coming? – You have to check the app.

 A long winter.
 The longest in 30 years.
 So much snow.
 But so beautiful.
 “Wait until spring, the mountains will be green, the flowers will bloom, this is the best time of the year.”
 Spring in Montana means May.

 Then there’s summer: fishing, cracking open a Cold Smoke (Scotch Ale), kayaking.
 Missoula, in the Rocky Mountains, it’s the mountain spirit: nature, hiking, mountain biking, bird-watching, forestry, animals, home to the grizzly, the black bear.
 When the moose decides to go downtown and the mountain lion sits on Mount Sentinel, the dark has a certain feel to it.
 “I always watch the deer—when I can see them, I should be fine.”